Lille-Kamøya, Hammerfest

-Lille-Kamøya is an uninhabited mountainous island in Hammerfest Municipality in Troms og Finnmark county, Norway.
+Lille-Kamøya is an uninhabited mountainous island in Hammerfest Municipality in Finnmark county, Norway.
 The island is north of the islands of Kamøya and Sørøya and has an area of about 0.6 km2.
 The highest point on the island is the 222 m tall mountain Litlestauren.

-Lille Karmøya has the largest shag colony in Norway.
-The island and surrounding sea are protected as Lille Karmøya Nature Reserve.
+Lille-Karmøya has the largest shag colony in Norway.
+The island and surrounding sea are protected as Lille-Karmøya Nature Reserve.